plotly/graphing-library-docs/_posts/plotly_js/fundamentals/plotly-js-3-changes/2024-10-09-plotly-js-3-changes.md

 The `layout.scene.cameraposition` attribute on 3D plots has been removed.
 Use `layout.scene.camera` instead.

-If you are using `cameraposition`, you'll need to make some changes to it for it work with the `camera` attribute.
+If you are using `cameraposition`, you'll need to update it for it work with the `camera` attribute.
 Here's an example of converting a `cameraposition` to `camera`.
 This example uses [gl-mat4](https://www.npmjs.com/package/gl-mat4#fromquatoutmat4-qquat4).

 ```js
 var m4FromQuat = require('gl-mat4/fromQuat');